Ja1941/hilberts-axioms/index.md

   <h2>theorem crossbar</h2>

   <p>
     This theorem states that the ray $AD$ inside $∠BAC$ must meet $BC$.
-We will prove it based on Pasch's and a series of sidedness reasoning.
+We prove it based on Pasch's and some sidedness reasoning.
     <img src="draft/crossbar1.PNG" alt="Crossbar theorem" width="250" height="150">
   </p>